phalcon/documentation/docs/db-models.md

 }
 ```

-!!! info "NOTE"
+> **NOTE**: In the array defined in the column map, the keys are the actual names of the fields in the database, and the values are the _virtual_ fields we can use in your code

-    In the array defined in the column map, the keys are the actual names of the fields in the database, and the values are the _virtual_ fields we can use in your code
+{: .alert .alert-info }

 Now we can use those _virtual_ fields (or column map) in your code: